acm-uiuc/gsuite-external-contact-sync/README.md

 Users will now see Illinois emails appear in autocomplete suggestions and people chips work correctly across all Google Workspace apps.

 ## Architecture

+> [!IMPORTANT]
+> This application is deployed in the AWS us-east-2 region, not the default us-east-1 region.

 - **Source**: ACM @ UIUC Entra ID tenant
 - **Destination**: Google Workspace Domain Shared Contacts for `acm.illinois.edu`